mcvta/WaterPythonTemp/README.md

 This repository includes the python code of four models that were used to predict the water temperature of 83 rivers with limiting forcing data (with 98% of missing data).
 The results of this study are described in the following manuscript:
-Almeida, MC and Coelho PS.: Modeling river water temperature with limiting forcing data:
+**Almeida, MC and Coelho PS.: Modeling river water temperature with limiting forcing data**:

 - Random Forest (_vide_ [sklearn webpage](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html))
 -	Artificial Neural Network (Momentum algorithm) (_vide_ [neupy webpage](http://neupy.com/modules/generated/neupy.algorithms.Momentum.html))